nwoodthorpe/GRTUnofficialLiveAPI/README.md

 GRT Stop ID.

 Must be a valid ID.
-Error returned if ID is valid or if no stop with ID exists.
+Error returned if ID is invalid or if no stop with ID exists.

 Examples: